-- Complete leadership or volunteer hours, and work with Career Development staff for help with resume and interview skills.
-You should be on track to complete required courses by the following spring, and developing application to Peace Corps and connecting with the local Peace Corps Representative for further assistance and guidance.
+- Complete leadership or volunteer hours, and work with Career Center staff for help with resume and interview skills.
+You should be on track to complete required courses by the following spring, and developing application to Peace Corps and connecting with the local Peace Corps representative for further assistance and guidance.

 Senior year, fall semester:

-- Program Coordinator will assist you in finalizing Peace Corps Prep certification requirements (if not already completed), and assists with the PC application if you are seeking placement.
+- Program coordinator will assist you in finalizing Peace Corps prep certification requirements (if not already completed), and assists with connecting you to the Peace Corps regional recruiter to complete the PC application if you are seeking placement.